sloppyio/quickstarters/letschat/README.md

 # Let's Chat

-Open Source Slackchat Clone based on NodeJS and MongoDB.
+Open Source Slack Clone based on NodeJS and MongoDB.

 ## Start it